log in | register | feedback? | help | web accessibility

 Larry Davis, professor emeritus in our department, is currently a Senior Principal Scientist at Amazon.
 He is best known for his research in computer vision.
 He is a fellow of IAPR, IEEE and ACM.

-David Jacobs, professor of computer science at UMD, was on leave, working at Meta 2021-2023.
-His research focuses on computer vision and machine learning, with a focus on problems in visual object recognition.
+David Jacobs, professor of computer science at UMD, was on leave from 2022 to 2024 to work at Meta, where he led a team developing foundational vision models.
+His research specializes in computer vision and machine learning, with an emphasis on visual object recognition challenges.

 Bill Pugh is an emeritus professor of Computer Science at UMD, where he developed Skip Lists and The Omega Test and Project, worked on the Java Memory Model, developed FindBugs, a static analysis tool for finding mistakes in Java programs, and Marmoset, a tool that managed student project submissions and testing, with a design that encouraged students to understand unit tests and avoid last-minute all-nighters to do their projects.
 He worked with Fortify Software to integrate FindBugs into Fortify’s security static analysis tool chain, and at Google to scale FindBugs to handle the entire Java codebase at Google.
 He retired from UMD in 2012 when they selected Jayanth Banavar as dean of CMPS, but got involved again with UMD after Brendan said, “You could use a new building”.
 During the pandemic, he worked for Apple on GAEN, the Google-Apple Exposure Notification framework, and also as an independent expert helping state health authorities interpret and understand the analytics produced by ENPA (Exposure Notification Privacy-preserving Analytics).